dodo0101/mavenhomeworkproject/mavenhomeworkproject/README.md

 (https://stackoverflow.com/questions/45351672/maven-war-packaging-with-value-war-is-invalid-aggregator-projects-require)
 So rest module has additional war packaging

-2.To run project on non default profile use: mvn packaging -P production
+2. To run project on non default profile use: mvn packaging -P production